 You can get a free copy of our book at dozens of bridal fair events in California, while supplies last.

 And if you’re planning a wedding or special event outside of California, check out the rest of our website!
 We now feature venues and services from most of the country.

 The links on all the books below will take you to Amazon, where (please feign surprise here!) we’ll earn a little commission if you buy something.
 (Thanks!)

 The 15th edition, 584-page guidebook features hundreds of Northern California event locations.

 Want a copy?

 The 14th edition, 588-page guidebook features hundreds of Southern California event locations.

 |Click here for more on our cover photographer, Ashley Keleman, and her stunning photos.|

 Each of our books profiles hundreds of California event locations with a lively description, illustration and detailed information about capacities, fees and services.
-All of the event professionals featured in our books (and website!) have been Certified By The Guide.
 See a sample page.

 Anti-Bride Guide: Tying the Knot Outside of the Box by Carolyn Gerin, Kathleen Hughes, and Amy Glynn Hornick